onehundredfeet/hmecs/README.md

   }
 }

+//Tag types must be abstract ints.
+1 is assumed to be this entity has this tag and 0 is that they don't.
+//Tags are stored in a compacted data representation that make it cheap to add many tags
+//This API seems overly boiler plate and will be simplified in the future
+@:storage(TAG)
+@:enum abstract TagYouIt(Int) from Int to Int {
+    var INVALID = 0;
+    var VALID = 1;
+}

+//API Proposal: Associating static expressions with tags
+// This would configure the tag to pass the expression 'MyClass.instance' instead of 0|1 into the system's function
+@:storage(TAG, MyClass.instance)
+@:enum abstract TagB(Int) from Int to Int {
+    var INVALID = 0;
+    var VALID = 1;
+}

 // Abstracts allow adding multiple components of the same underlying type to an entity
 // When using abstracts, be careful not to assume the underlaying type in the system function definitions
 @:forward